 As John Welch’s arm exploded through the safety glass just above the brass push bar he realized the race had been won and the battle lost.
 Our third and fourth grade classes routinely made the sixty yard sprint across the playground from the north wing to the south wing of Limestone School rewarding the win, place and show runners with the spoils of being first in line for lunch.
 We had no grand illusions of gourmet meals.
 Our goals were attuned to completing lunch quickly and excusing ourselves to the asphalt playground to maximize our time playing workup-style kickball, foursquare or tether ball.
 With a corndog, wacky cake and lime green jello (we thought of it as our vegetable) washed down with a half pint of chocolate milk, we sloshed to the playground fueled for action.
 John would be ok, he was tough, and the scratches and shallow cuts that bloodied his arm would soon heal.
 It wasn’t a fluke that John hit that door first.
 He was a great athlete and would go on to play golf for an Oklahoma high school state championship team at College High School in 1976.
 John played quarterback on his sixth grade Limestone football team.
 The team practiced in the backyard of our coach and principal, Mr. George Tyner.
 George Tyner lived about a block southwest of our school and we geared up in the boys bathroom near the cafeteria, sneakers and jeans along with a jersey over shoulder pads and a helmet purchased at Curtis Sporting Goods.
 The store smelled of glove leather, tackily fresh basketballs and ode of liniment le’ tube sock.
-Cotton and polyester numbered jerseys hanging from round chrome racks created an athletic apparel browsing maze, a short forest of dreamy sports wonder to a kid who loved sports.
-This was a dreamland of sports stuff.
-The old dusty wooden floor and balls fascinated me…boxes of Whiffle balls with holes on one side, Wilson footballs, Rawlings baseballs, Spaulding basketballs, Acushnet golf balls and Penn tennis balls.
+Cotton and polyester numbered jerseys hanging from round chrome racks created an athletic apparel browsing maze, a dreamy wonder to a kid who loved sports.
+The floors were old dusty hardwood wooden and my favorite item to browse was balls, Whiffle balls with holes on one side, Wilson footballs, Rawlings baseballs, Spaulding basketballs, Acushnet golf balls and Penn tennis balls.
 I wanted to buy one of each and stock my closet.
 Curtis Sporting Goods was the only place to buy certain things we didn’t talk about.
 A lad would walk in with his Mom and say, “Yea, ummm…I need one of those, ummm,” and a curmudgeonly, crusty gentleman I knew as Mr. Curtis (although I had no idea what his name was) the proprietor I assumed, who seemed woven into the fabric of the store would say, “Ya need a cup?”
 And the kid would nod rapidly as if quick acknowledgement would make the awkward moment go away.

 And so armed with flimsy equipment, certain unmentionable protective devices and a boiled-in-water malleable mouthpiece, we walked double file across the stone and thorn laden playground west on Lincoln road to Mr. Tyner’s soft Bermuda backyard.
 We practiced there and played every football game away because we had no tackle-worthy field, ours being infested with goathead thorns and unforgiving spiked limestone.